btudorache/myshelf/README.md

 ## Features

 Some of the main features of the app:
-* login, register and other account related functionalities
+* login, register and other account related functionalities;
-* follow system and action feed
+* follow system and action feed;
-* book database with rating and review functionalities
+* book database with rating and review functionalities;
-* 'shelf' where you can store read books, currently reading books and other custom categories
+* 'shelf' where you can store read books, currently reading books and other custom categories.

 ## Testing